google/wuffs/README.md

 - `test` holds the tests for the Puffs standard library.
 - `script` holds miscellaneous utility programs.
 - `doc` holds additional documentation.
 TODO.
 - `example` holds example programs.
-TODO.

 For a guide on how various things work together, the "99ff8e2 Let fields have default values" commit is an example of adding new Puffs syntax and threading